malkhamis-panw/gaia/doc/documentation.md

 Type: `string`

-Provides the session ID of the Defender when retrieving a datapath certificate.
+Provides the session ID of the enforcer when retrieving a datapath certificate.

 ##### `signer` [`autogenerated`,`read_only`]